Theosaurus-Rex/retro_rocket/README.md

 ## Third-Party Service Integrations

-The **Australia Post API** is used for calculating shipping costs to different addresses within Australia.
-It also comes with built in address validation - no sending fake orders to fake addresses!

 Payments on RetroRocket are handled using the **Stripe** API to take card payments for items.
 Stripe also automatically handles all security aspects of payment processing.

 Image hosting for listing images and user profile images is managed by **Cloudinary**, a media hosting solution.

+The web application itself is hosted via **Heroku**'s hosting service.

 ## Models & ActiveRecord Relationships

 **Users:**
 - Have many Listings (Optional)
-- Have many Orders (Optional)
-- Have many Bookmarks (Optional)
-- Have one Image (Optional)

 **Listings:**
 - Have one Seller (Mandatory)
-- Have many Images (Optional)
+- Have one Image (Mandatory)
 - Have one Category (Mandatory)

 **Categories:**
 - Have many Listings (Optional)

-**Orders:**
-- Have one Seller (Mandatory)
-- Have one Buyer (Mandatory)
-- Have one Listing (Mandatory)

-**Bookmarks:**
-- Have one User (Mandatory)
-- Have one Listing (Mandatory)

 ## Database Relations

-Every User on RetroRocket is able to have multiple Listings (items they're selling) and Orders (items they have purchased) at once.
-Their user ID will be associated with each of these, allowing all sold and bought items to be listed on their profile for easy viewing.
+Every User on RetroRocket is able to have multiple Listings (items they're selling) at once.
+Their user ID will be associated with each of these, allowing all items they are selling to be listed on their profile for easy viewing.

-Images will also be available for Users to have as an icon to identify themselves.
-These will be associated with their User ID also to ensure the correct icon is associated with each user.
-Each user can only have one icon, but it can be updated.

 Each Listing will have a User ID associated with it as the "Seller" of the product.
 It will also be associated with a category by that Category ID.
 Additionally, listings can have images attached to them which are associated with the Listing ID.

-When a Listing is sold, it becomes an Order.
-Orders are attached to the Listing ID and retain all the information from their original listing.
-They also have a Buyer, associated with the User ID of the person who purchased the item.

-Bookmarks are attached to a User ID of the person who bookmarked them, as well as the Listing ID of the listing being bookmarked.

 ## Database Schema
-**(TO-DO)**
+The following is a summary of the tables included in the schema.rb file for this project:

+**Categories:**
+- Category Name (String)

+**Listings:**
+- Listing Title (String)
+- Listing Description (Text)
+- User Id (The user selling the listing) (BigInt, FK)
+- Price (Money)
+- Condition (String)
+- Category Id (BigInt, FK)
+- Sold (Boolean)

+**Users:**
+- Email (String)
+- Encrypted Password (String)
+- Username (String)
+- Admin (Boolean)

+All tables were generated using Rails helper methods and migrated to the main database.
+Where Foreign Keys (FK) are present in the above data, the table is referencing another table in the denoted column.
+This forms the following relationships:

+- Each Listing MUST have one User Id (the person who creates the listing).
+This is used to show who is selling the product and to allow editing and deleting Listings by their associated User.
+- Each Listing MUST have one and only one Category.
+The Listing will show up in its associated Category's index page.
+- Each User can optionally have Many Listings, or none.
+- Each Category can optionally have Many Listings, or none.

+Additionally, the schema.rb file contains Active Storage Attachments and Active Storage Blobs tables.
+These are used for storing the Images associated with each Listing.

+Tables also have a t.index line.
+These are used to efficiently call all rows from that table in a Model's "index" view, generated by default when using Rails helper methods.
+In this project, this is utilised, for example, on the landing page, which shows all Listings.

 ## Task Allocation & Tracking